SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/share-message-link.md

 Sumo Logic enables you to share links to specific messages in the search table.
 This is an extended functionality of the [Share a link to search](/docs/search/get-started-with-search/search-basics/share-link-to-search/) feature.

 You can share a link to a specific message in the Sumo Logic search table, which allows you to quickly and easily share important information.
-To share a message link to a search, after your query has run, click **Message** beneath the search query box.
+To share a message link to a search, after your query has run, click **Message** tab beneath the search query box.

 This link will be available for three years after it is created.